SethClydesdale/forumactif-messenger/README.md

 - [ ] add page numbers to load older / new pages
 - [ ] add button in chats to view older posts
 - [x] add icons to topics and forums so it's easier to differentiate the two
+  - [ ] change icon colors when a new post is available AND the icon if the forum / topic is locked.
+- [ ] add functionality for the ignore config options, so the admin can choose to ignore first posts and announcements / stickies.
 - [ ] add new styles for quotes, codeboxes, etc.. in messages (collapsing these elements by default is preferred)
 - [x] add theme color to FAM toolbar on Forumactif Edge